cschwem2er/facerec/README.md

 After loading facerec you first need to initiate your authentification credentials.
-Kairos offers a [free plan](https://www.kairos.com/pricing) for API access and after signin up, you will receive an application id and an application key.
+Kairos offers a [free plan](https://www.kairos.com/pricing) for API access.
+After signing up, you will receive an application id and an application key.
 Both credentials need to be set as environment variables before using the initialization function `facerec_init()`:

 ``` r